chimera-linux/cports/Packaging.md

   happen, so if you make the permissions `suid`, you also need to declare the file in `suid_files`.
 The permissions are applied in the order the fields are added in the dictionary.
+* `file_xattrs` *(dict)* A dictionary of strings to dictionaries, where the string keys are file paths (relative to the package, e.g. `usr/foo`) and the dicts contain mappings of extended attribute names to values.
+  The values can be strings, which are then passed to `setfattr`, or they can be `None`, which will erase any existing extended attribute of that name on the file.
+Currently it is not possible to preserve extended attributes set by package build, but they are tracked, i.e. for any already existing extended attribute you have to choose to either erase it or replace it with an explicit value, or the package build will fail.
+The `security.capability` attribute is treated specially and does not use `setfattr` but `setcap` instead.
+For extended attributes to work here, you need to have the right host programs (`setfattr` or `setcap`) installed in the package build environment via `hostmakedepends`.
 * `hardening` *(list)* Hardening options to be enabled or disabled for the template.
 Refer to the hardening section for more information.
 This is a simple list of strings that works similarly to `options`, with `!`